bbauska/LFS170x/readme.md

 They accomplish these goals through peer-to-peer energy trading, carbon product trading, microgrids management, and more.

 ### Gaming
-The days of video games being just a form of entertainment are long gone.>br> Most of the new video games have in-app purchases and loot box features in them. <br>
+The days of video games being just a form of entertainment are long gone.>br/> Most of the new video games have in-app purchases and loot box features in them. <br/>
-These features enable users to use real-life currency to buy new skins for their characters and tools. <br>
+These features enable users to use real-life currency to buy new skins for their characters and tools. <br/>
 <p>
 With the use of <i>DeFi</i>, game developers can implement the newer incentive or reward models with DeFi coins.
 In fact, gaming and eSports will likely become one of the major markets as the users are more tech-savvy and open to newer technologies.